steveklabnik/blog/_posts/2011-07-03-nobody-understands-rest-or-http.md

     /posts/show/1

-If you you use Rails today, you'll note that the corresponding URL is
+If you use Rails today, you'll note that the corresponding URL is
 this:

     /posts/1